kelbert2/JavaNuggets/JavaScript.md

 </script>
 ```
 Options have
-* selected
+* `selected`
-* index
+* `index`
-* text - content seen by the visitor.
+* `text` - content seen by the visitor.

 Option elements are easy to create outside of HTML:
 ```JavaScript
 option = new Option(text, value, defaultSelected, selected);
 ```
-Where defaultSelected sets the HTML attribute (option.getAttribute('selected')) and selected is whether the option is selected.
+Where `defaultSelected` sets the HTML attribute (`option.getAttribute('selected')`) and `selected` is whether the option is selected.

 ### Events
 The input event triggers every time after a value is modified by the user - pasting or speech recognition trigger, as do keyboard actions.
 Pressing arrow keys and other actions that don't involve value changes doesn't trigger oninput to fire.

 ### Form element events
-* submit – when the visitor submits a <form>.
+* `submit` – when the visitor submits a <form>.
 * * click <input type="submit"> or <input type="image"> generates an event.
 * * press Enter on an input field generates an event.
 Also triggers a click event.
-* * form.submit()
+* * `form.submit()`
-* focus – when the visitor focuses on an element, either by clicking or using Tab to navigate into it.
+* `focus` – when the visitor focuses on an element, either by clicking or using Tab to navigate into it.
 The autofocus HTML attribute puts the focus into an element by default when the page loads.
-* blur - when the element loses focus.
+* `blur` - when the element loses focus.
-buttons, inputs, selects, a/ links are guaranteed to be able to be interacted with.
-Formatting elements like div, span, and table are unfocusable by default.
-To cheange this, set a tabindex.
+<button>s, <input>s, <select>s, <a>/ links are guaranteed to be able to be interacted with.
+Formatting elements like <div>, <span>, and <table> are unfocusable by default.
+To cheange this, set a `tabindex`.

-* focusin / focusout - bubbling focus and blur.
-Must be assigned with elem.addEventListener("focusin", function()) rather than onfocusin.
+* `focusin` / `focusout` - bubbling focus and blur.
+Must be assigned with `elem.addEventListener("focusin", function())` rather than `onfocusin`.

 #### Submission
-Handler checks data, shows any errors and calls event.preventDefault() so error-ridden data isn't sent to the server.
+Handler checks data, shows any errors and calls `event.preventDefault()` so error-ridden data isn't sent to the server.
 If there are no errors, can submit the form.

 #### Focus, Blur, and TabIndex
-The HTML attribute tabindex is the order of the element when Tab is used to switch between elements.
-Elements with tabindex == 1 go first, then the ones above, then elements that are focusable but don't have tabindexes. tabindex="0" puts an element among those without tabindexes, so they are still focusable but only after the greater tab indexes.
-It maintains the default switching order. tabindex="-1" allows for programmic focusing - the Tab key will ignore these elements, but elem.focus() still works.
+The HTML attribute `tabindex` is the order of the element when Tab is used to switch between elements.
+Elements with `tabindex == 1` go first, then the ones above, then elements that are focusable but don't have tabindexes. `tabindex="0"` puts an element among those without tabindexes, so they are still focusable but only after the greater tab indexes.
+It maintains the default switching order. `tabindex="-1"` allows for programmic focusing - the Tab key will ignore these elements, but `elem.focus()` still works.

-focus and blur do not bubble.
+`focus` and `blur` do not bubble.
 Some frameworks have them bubble, however.
-Due to historical reasons, focus and blur propagate down during the capturing phase, and the focusin and focusout events bubble.
+Due to historical reasons, `focus` and `blur` propagate down during the capturing phase, and the `focusin` and `focusout` events bubble.

-The currently focused element is document.activeElement.
+The currently focused element is `document.activeElement`.

 # AJAX
 Asynchronous JavaScript and XML for network requests to get information from the server.

-let `promise = fetch(url[, options])` where options are parameters like method, headers, etc. Without options, a GET request is sent.
+let `promise = fetch(url[, options])` where options are parameters like method, headers, etc. Without options, a `GET` request is sent.
 ```JavaScript
 let promise = fetch(url, {
   method: "GET", // POST, PUT, DELETE, etc.